Gold Dust Day Geckos, a smaller member of the Day Gecko family, are both beautiful and charming as terrarium pets.

 Apparently, they like some fruit-based baby food, so every once in a while, give them this extra-special treat.

-Because of their small size and because they are easily stressed, these geckos are best kept as display animals.
+Because of their small size and because they are easily stressed, Gold Dust Day Geckos are best kept as display animals.

 They are extremely susceptible to injury: Their skin tears easily, and they are prone to dropping their tails.

 However, with time, these geckos can become habituated to their keepers enough to remain active in their terrariums.
 Some may even take food from keepers’ hands.

 Watching their antics and observing their natural behaviors will make up for the look-don’t-touch nature of Gold Dust Day Geckos.

 This terrarium setup for these Gold Dust Day Geckos is awesome:

 Gold Dust Day Geckos are best for those who want something strikingly colorful but not overly difficult to care for.

 Their beauty is what draws you in, and their behavior and personality are what charms.
 These jewel-like geckos are worth creating a little piece of forest paradise for.